26th November 2017

 Well listeners!
 Yesterday was what I call a good Swindon day.
 The being cold, yet bright and sunny I walked into town from Grange Park.
 My first stop when I do that is always Paolo’s deli on Commercial Rd for a delicious coffee.

 If you’ve not been there yet why not?
 All I hear, all the time, is ‘what Swindon needs is independent businesses’.
-Well, I’ve mentioned two of them here.
+Well, I’ve mentioned one fab one right here.
 So y’know what to do right?
-Paul has got some fab festive goodies so take a peek.

 From there it was a nip across Theatre Square to the Artsite Christmas Fair.
 I love Artsite and the Post Modern.
 It’s a fantastic collective of artists working together in their studios.
 I like to get to their Christmas fair when I can because their’s always something to catch your eye.
 And they’re such fantastic people too.
 I LOVE that Swindon has got Artsite.

 Talking of fantastic people the next thing on my agenda was the launch, in Swindon central library, of a super book put together by Eastcott Community Organisation.
 Caroline Davis-Khan and Anna Smart do a brilliant job up there – always lots of stuff going on up at Savernake Street hall.

 Legacy of a rag and bone man

 Anyroad up – with funding support from the Heritage Lottery Fund they’ve put together a great little book called ‘Legacy of a Rag and Bone man’ – a century of community life in Eastcott.

 Alderman James ‘Raggy’ Powell is not a character I’ve heard of but many actual born Swindonians most certainly will have.
 So it’s an education for someone like me and a trip down memory line for many others.